Types of subsurface drainage systems

 Install surface drains to drain excess surface water off paddocks before installing your subsurface drains.
 This will reduce the load on the underground drainage system and allow you to install an effective subsurface system at a lower cost.

 Benefits of a subsurface drainage system

-Costing of drainage systems has shown that both increased pasture utilisation and extra pasture growth from drainage can be very competitive with other feed sources.
-However to take advantage of this extra growth, more cows, and farm improvements (including a feed pad) may be necessary.
+Costing of drainage systems has shown that both increased pasture utilisation and extra pasture growth from drainage can be competitive with other feed sources.
+But to take advantage of this extra growth, more cows and farm improvements (including a feedpad) may be necessary.

-Drained soils enables fodder conservation of silage/hay to occur several weeks earlier than on undrained soils.
-Therefore the resultant fodder has the potential to be of much higher quality producing improved animal production.
+Drained soils enables fodder conservation of silage and hay to occur several weeks earlier than on undrained soils.
+The resultant fodder has the potential to be of much higher quality, improving animal production.

-Drainage, by reducing pugging and creating favourable soil environments, results in the retention of the improved pasture species versus the influx of plants suited to waterlogged conditions such as rushes, fog grass, glyceria species, water couch, etc.
+Drainage, by reducing pugging and creating favourable soil environments, results in the retention of the improved pasture species, instead of promoting the influx of plants suited to waterlogged conditions such as rushes, fog grass, glyceria species and water couch.